hcsalmon1/Chess-Engine-Test/README.md

             return nodes;
         }

-  The max moves I found using this approach was around 150, so the global array could that size.
+  The max moves I found using this approach was around 150, so the global array could be that size.
   Again this will break in any other position with lots of moves or with more depth.

   I might test all code examples with 46 size move_list and global move_lists later.